 Infective tenosynovitis is caused by infective pathogens proliferating within the tendon sheaths.
 They reach the sheaths either by direct inoculation from injury or can spread from local or distant infections.
-Common organism found in infective tenosynovitis includes staph aureus (40-75%) and MRSA (29%), other common skin commensals such as Staphylococcus Epidermidis, beta-hemolytic Streptococcus, Pseudomonas Aeruginosa, Eikinella in human bites, and Pasturella multocida in animal bites.
+Common organism found in infective tenosynovitis includes Staphylococcus aureus (40 to 75%) and MRSA (29%), other common skin commensals such as Staphylococcus epidermidis, beta-hemolytic Streptococcus, Pseudomonas aeruginosa, Eikinella in human bites, and Pasturella multocida in animal bites.

 Tenosynovitis remains a common condition, with its incidence, prevalence, and distribution remaining variable depending on the etiology.
-For the general population taken as a whole, the incidence is between 1.7% to 2.6% for the stenosing form of tenosynovitis.
-This number is much higher for persons with diabetes, ranging from 10 to 20%.
-Of those who develop infections of the hand, only 2.5% to 9.4% of patients will go on to develop infectious tenosynovitis.
+For the general population taken as a whole, the incidence is between 1.7 to 2.6% for the stenosing form of tenosynovitis.
+This number is much higher for persons with diabetes mellitus, ranging from 10 to 20%.
+Of those who develop infections of the hand, only 2.5 to 9.4% of patients will go on to develop infectious tenosynovitis.
 Individuals with rheumatoid arthritis are significantly at risk of tenosynovitis, with 55% of patients reporting symptoms averaging 3.1 tendons.

 History and Physical

 A detailed history focusing on possible etiologies is essential, as the cause actively directs treatment of tenosynovitis.
 A history of injury, fever, ulceration, or purulence with acute digit contracture or pain upon flexion/extension would suggest an infectious etiology, whereas a history of longstanding arthritis or autoimmune disorder with slowly progressing symptoms would suggest a chronic systemic process.